267 Dulles Hall

 - Human Conflict, Peace, and Diplomacy

 - Race, Ethnicity, and Nation

 - PhD, Jewish and German History, University of Michigan (2000)

 - MA, Jewish and German History, University of Michigan (1995)

 - BA with Honors (magna cum laude), Wellesley College (1990)

 Robin E. Judd is a specialist in Jewish, transnational, and gender history, with particular interests in Holocaust studies, the history of antisemitism, the history of religion, the history of leadership, and the history of migration.
-She is the author of Contested Rituals: Circumcision, Kosher Butchering, and German-Jewish Political Life in Germany, 1843-1933 and the forthcoming book, “Love, Liberation, and Loss: Jewish Military Marriages and Community Building After the Holocaust” (forthcoming University of North Carolina Press).
+She is the author of Contested Rituals: Circumcision, Kosher Butchering, and German-Jewish Political Life in Germany, 1843-1933 and the forthcoming book, Between Two Worlds: Jewish War Brides After The Holocaust (forthcoming University of North Carolina Press).
 In recognition of her work in Holocaust studies, Governor Dewine appointed her to Ohio’s Holocaust and Genocide Memorial and Education Commission in 2021.